greta-dev/greta/README.md

 don't scale so well to large datasets.
 These tools also require users to learn a domain-specific language and fix errors at compile time.

-`grete` enables users to write probabilistic models interactively in native R code, then sample from those models efficiently using Hamiltonian Monte Carlo.
-Most of the calculations are performed using TensorFlow, so `grete` is particularly fast where the model contains lots of linear algebra. `grete` can also be run across distributed machines or on GPUs, just by installing the relevant version of TensorFlow.
+`greta` enables users to write probabilistic models interactively in native R code, then sample from those models efficiently using Hamiltonian Monte Carlo.
+Most of the calculations are performed using TensorFlow, so `greta` is particularly fast where the model contains lots of linear algebra. `greta` can also be run across distributed machines or on GPUs, just by installing the relevant version of TensorFlow.